Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: OSPO archetypes

 \subsubsection{Providing support for introduction of Inner Source practices}

 Within National government OSPOs, formal support for Inner Source practices is generally limited or deprioritised.
 Instead, the OSPOs tend to favour public openness by default, encouraging development and collaboration that is accessible to the broader OSS community, rather than restricted to internal governmental circles.
 The rationale frequently cited is that initiating work as OSS from the outset minimises unnecessary duplication of processes and maximises the broader benefits and transparency associated with OSS development.
+As put by I2-DEVIT:

+\begin{quote} \textit{``We have this opinion of saying, go open source, Inner Source is some unnecessary step.
+That will take you a lot of time with small benefits because potentially other contributors are likely to come from other administrations.''} - I2-DEVIT \end{quote}

 For example, while the French public sector does employ a GitLab instance to make internally developed software available across government entities, the national OSPO’s main focus is on enabling open collaboration with the public.
 The Italian OSPO, meanwhile, explicitly views Inner Source as superfluous, preferring that work be performed openly from the start to fully realise the advantages of the OSS model.